 Historical buildings are on display throughout Chisinau.
 Architectural masterpieces, many made with limestone, are well preserved, and provide an insight into the various cultures that have called Chisinau home over the centuries.
 The old water tower is a very unusual building, and worth the effort to find.

-Relax in one of the Parks that fill the city.
-Valea Morilor Park is a short walk from the centre, and a perfect place for a picnic in the forest.
-Cathedral Park makes a top spot for a break, with cafes, benches, free Wi-Fi, and markets during the summer.
+Relax in one of the city’s many parks We enjoyed Valea Morilor Park, which is a short walk from the centre and the perfect place for a picnic in the forest.
+Cathedral Park is another top spot for a break, with cafes, benches, free Wi-Fi, and occasional summer markets.

 Central Market is the heart of local shopping, with everything from local produce such as cheese and honey, to clothes and electrical goods.
 Cash only.

-Day Trips The options are plentiful from the city.
-Hiring a car is in-expensive, and driving conditions are of European standard – traffic and direction signs are clear, and other drivers are polite.
-Alternatively, you can hire a driver for the day, or book one of the various excursions offered by local tour companies.
+Day Trips The city makes a great base for exploring the surrounding region, with plenty of rewarding options nearby.
+Hiring a car is inexpensive, and driving conditions are generally of European standard – traffic is manageable, road signs are clear, and other drivers are polite.
+Alternatively, you can hire a driver for the day or join one of the many excursions offered by local tour companies.

 Warm and friendly people, a unique and traditional culture, along with spectacular landscapes and architecture, make Moldova a rewarding destination.